 - –If you’re cutting pay, give workers a new Wage Notice

-- Additional paid sick leave (Families First Act): additional 80 hours (for full time worker; other calculations for part time, intermittent) paid sick leave must be given on top of whatever paid sick leave already required by state/city; applies to all employers with fewer than 500 employees.
+- –Additional paid sick leave (Families First Act): additional 80 hours (for full time worker; other calculations for part time, intermittent) paid sick leave must be given on top of whatever paid sick leave already required by state/city; applies to all employers with fewer than 500 employees.
 Covers when can’t work because of (a) isolation order, (b) advised by health care provider to self-quarantine, (c) experiencing COVID symptoms and seeking diagnosis, (d) caring for someone under isolation order advised by government or health care provider, (e) caring for child if school/daycare closed, or (f) other “substantially similar condition.”
 Pay regular rate for first three reasons, 2/3 rate for the last three, with caps.
+Can be paid out in shorter increments including hours, but talk to an employment lawyer as there are rules about how to do this.

 Miscellaneous employment and operations laws: